Outline of JaSECT

 -Must pass the national exam

 Someone is interested in working as a perfusionist at a hospital in Japan, the clinical engineer license is required in Japan.
-Please contact us!
+Please get in touch with us!

 <Standards of Hospital for Trainees of Surgeons Facility>